Making Innovation a Key Strategic Pillar at Implenia

-rready: How has the role of innovation at Implenia changed over the past years?
+rready: How has the role of innovation at Implenia evolved over the past years?

 Karel: Before KICKBOX, we didn’t have a centralized structure to stimulate innovation or organize such projects.
 While we have always had an internal research unit that focuses on construction materials mostly, other innovation activities were scattered throughout the company with no central entry point for innovation or intrapreneurship.